bem22/CV/README.md

 ## Self-taught skills
- + One of the modules in year 2 of University sparked my curiosity into low level computing which led to understanding the CPUs and memory down to logic gate level - I was disatisfied with the price, design inflexibility and quality of PCBs so I started learning how to design my own four years ago
+ + One of the modules in year 2 of University sparked my curiosity into low level computing which led to understanding the CPUs and memory down to logic gate level - I was disatisfied with the price, design inflexibility and quality of PCBs so I started learned how to design my own, four years ago
  + Working with clients and colleagues has led me to delve deeper into the art of listening without judgment and resolving conflicts and crises without exacerbating stress
  + I'm naturally lazy and always looking for the quickest option so I had to learn how to trick my brain into a productivity mindset and deliver more in less time by delegating tasks, restructuring the work pipeline and prioritization (I highly recommend reading "The Goal" by Eliyahu M. Goldratt)